-Random Number Total Failure Bit: The TOE sets a flag if the analogue noise source fails.
+RNG Status Register: The TOTFAIL bit is set if the analogue noise source fails.
 The Security IC Embedded Software can monitor this security flag and the software can then take appropriate action.

 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register.